surma/surma.dev/content/things/ditherpunk.md

 ## Error diffusion

 All the previous techniques rely on the fact that quantization errors will _statistically_ even out because the thresholds in the threshold maps are uniformly distributed.
 A different approach to quantization is the concept of error diffusion, which is most likely what you have read about if you have ever researched image dithering before.
 In this approach we don’t just quantize and hope that on average the quantization error remains negligible.
 Instead, we _measure_ the quantization error and diffuse the error onto neighboring pixels, influencing how they will get quantized.
-This makes the process inherently sequential but technically more accurate.
+We are effectively changing the image we want to dither as we go along.
+This makes the process inherently sequential.

-All error diffusion ditherings that I am going to look at use a “diffusion matrix”, which defines how the quantization error from the current pixel gets distributed across the neighboring pixels.
+Almost all error diffusion ditherings that I am going to look at use a “diffusion matrix”, which defines how the quantization error from the current pixel gets distributed across the neighboring pixels.
 For these matrices it is often assumed that the image’s pixels are traversed top-to-bottom, left-to-right — the same way us westerners read text.
 This is important as the error can only be diffused to pixels that haven’t been visited (and subsequently quantized) yet.
 If you find yourself traversing an image in a different order than the diffusion matrix assumes, flip the matrix accordingly.

 ### “Simple” 2D error diffusion